Commissioners seeking donors to help pay for summer day camp costs

 In other business, commissioners approved an emergency declaration effective March 24 for the remediation of the county’s airport administration building following a fire.

-Belding said the fire broke out at the Greene County Airport building March 24 but caused relatively little physical damage.
+Belding said the fire broke out at the Greene County Airport building March 24, but did relatively little physical damage.
 He said significant smoke and water damage was experienced throughout the building.

+“This is to link the Wisecraver project with Waynesburg with a trail that you can safely bike, run or walk,” he said.

 Commissioners also agreed to authorize the sale of seven buses used by the county transportation department.
-Belding said the vehicles will be sold through a public bidding process at a later date.
+Belding said the vehicles will be sold through a public bidding process at a later date yet to be determined.

+“Some of the county buses were at the end of service life.
+Through a PennDOT grant, there are seven fully funded new 12 passenger buses added to the Greene County fleet,” he said.
+“The old buses will be sold through a sealed bid public process through KW Sales, LLC in Waynesburg.”

 Commissioners also approved agreements for the care and maintenance of 576 veterans’ graves at $3 per grave, for a total of $1,728.
-These include graves at Monongahela Hill Cemetery, Monongahela Township; Hewitt Cemetery, Rices Landing; Blacksville Cemetery, Wayne Township; Mt.
-Pleasant Cemetery, Whiteley Township, and Macedonia Cemetery, Jackson Township.
+These include 251 graves at Monongahela Hill Cemetery in Monongahela Township, 190 graves at the Hewitt Cemetery in Rices Landing Borough, 105 graves at Blacksville Cemetery in Wayne Township, 19 graves at Mt.
+Pleasant Cemetery in Whiteley Township and 11 graves at Macedonia Cemetery in Jackson Township.

 (0) comments